Alanamosse/Rdata/README.md

 # RData reader for Galaxy
-This tool first reads a RData file then the second extracts the chosen elements to single outputs.
+This tool first reads a RData file thenn extracts the chosen elements to single outputs.

-##Known errors
+## Known errors
 * Execution fail when the variable to extract return a null value
 * The tool yet can't display list and language type ?